wso2/docs-choreo-dev/en/docs/monitoring-and-insights/work-with-choreo-insights-api/access-the-choreo-insights-api.md

     !!! info
         To obtain your organization handle, follow the steps given below:

-         1. Go to [https://console.choreo.dev](https://console.choreo.dev) and sign in using your Google, GitHub, or Microsoft account.
+         1. Go to [https://console.choreo.dev](https://console.choreo.dev) and sign in using your preferred method.
          2. In the Choreo Console, click your username in the top right corner.
          3. In the drop-down menu, click **Settings**.
          4. In the **Organization** pane, click **Copy Handle**.